| Title: | Prior Diagnostics and Sensitivity Analysis |

 log_component |

-Log likelihood or log prior values. |
+numeric vector of log likelihood or log prior values |

 quantity |